magicbruno/mb-comingsoon/README.md

 Notes
 -----
-MbComingsoon is resposive, is compatible with (<b>but not dipendent by</b>) Bootstrap.
+MbComingsoon is resposive and it is compatible with (<b>but not dependent by</b>) Bootstrap.
-MbCaomingsoon dinamically load a subset (only digits) of "Open Sans Condensed" Google Font (bold style).
+MbCaomingsoon dinamically load a subset (only 0-9 characters) of "Open Sans Condensed" Google Font (bold style).
 If your site already use this font you may comment realated line in mb-comingsoon.less (and recompile) or in css file.

 Try a demo <a href="http://jquery.magicbusmultimedia.net">here</a>.